Lawyer Referrals

 Why Do Doctors Fail to Correctly Diagnose Strokes?

-Timely Diagnosis is Critical
+Timely Diagnosis Is Critical

 A stroke is a medical emergency.
 The quicker doctors accurately diagnose and treat it, the better the patient’s outcome is likely to be.
 Two million brain cells die every minute during a stroke, which puts a patient at risk for permanent brain damage, disability, or death.
 Treatment within three hours of symptoms improves the chances of recovery with little or no disability.